 - For as many as God’s promises are, the “Yes” is in Him.
 Therefore, the “Amen” is also through Him for the glory of God through us.

 - But the One who confirmed us with you in the Anointed (and anointed us) is God.

-- He’s the One who set His seal on us and gave us the down payment(7)“down payment” is literal.
+- He’s also the One who set His seal on us and gave us the down payment(7)“down payment” is literal.
 The Greek word here is imported from Hebrew and refers to “earnest money” given as a surety that the rest of the payment will be given. of the Holy Spirit in our hearts.

 - Not that we have authority over(8)“we have authority over” is one word in Greek.
 Often – and incorrectly – translated “lord it over”.
 It comes from “κύριος” (kurios), which is typically translated “Lord” (as in “the Lord Jesus”) and literally means “to be lord of” in the sense of “to have authority over”.
 There are Greek words which indicate oppressive authority which could be translated “lord it over”, but they aren’t used here. you in the faith, but we’re fellow workers for your joy.
-For you did – and do – stand firm in the faith.
+For you *stand firm in the faith.